 Bureau of Land Management New Mexico issues notice for oil and gas lease sale

-SANTA FE, N.M. — Following an injunction from the Western District of Louisiana, today the Bureau of Land Management New Mexico State Office issued two final Environmental Assessments and the sale notice for the June 2022 Competitive Oil and Gas Lease Sale.
+SANTA FE, N.M. – Today the Bureau of Land Management New Mexico State Office issued two final environmental assessments and the sale notice for the May 2023 competitive oil and gas lease sale.

-The BLM is applying a first-ever increased royalty rate of 18.75% for the leases sold in the current competitive lease sales, in keeping with rates charged by States and private landowners.
+In keeping with rates charged by States and private landowners, the BLM is applying a first-ever increased royalty rate of 16.67% for the leases sold in the current competitive lease sales.

-The BLM-New Mexico State Office will move forward with the Proposed Action, as analyzed in the environmental assessments (DOI-BLM-NM-P000-2021-0001-EA and DOI-BLM-NM-0040-2021-0033-EA), by offering six parcels totaling 535.72 acres in Chaves and Lea counties in New Mexico and Dewey County in Oklahoma.
-The parcels will be offered at the online oil and gas lease sale scheduled for June 16, 2022; sale can be accessed at www.energynet.com; the parcels may also be viewed on the EnergyNet website approximately 10 days after today’s posting of the Notice of Competitive Lease Sale on the BLM-New Mexico oil and gas web page at https://www.blm.gov/programs/energy-and-minerals/oil-and-gas/leasing/regional-lease-sales/new-mexico.
+The BLM-New Mexico State Office will move forward with the Proposed Action, as analyzed in the environmental assessments (DOI-BLM-NM-P000-2022-0001-EA and DOI-BLM-NM-0040-2022-0045-EA), by offering 45 parcels totaling 10,123 acres in Chaves, Eddy and Lea counties in New Mexico and Cheyenne County in Kansas.
+The parcels will be offered at the online oil and gas lease sale on May 25, 2023; the sale can be accessed at www.energynet.com; the parcels may also be viewed on the EnergyNet website approximately 10 days after today’s posting of the Notice of Competitive Lease Sale on the BLM-New Mexico oil and gas web page at https://www.blm.gov/programs/energy-and-minerals/oil-and-gas/leasing/regional-lease-sales/new-mexico.

-Links to the environmental assessment, maps, parcel lists, Notice of Competitive Lease Sale, and proposed lease stipulations are available online at the BLM ePlanning website at: https://eplanning.blm.gov/eplanning-ui/project/2015538/510.
+Links to the environmental assessment, maps, parcel lists, Notice of Competitive Lease Sale, and proposed lease stipulations are available at the BLM ePlanning website at https://eplanning.blm.gov/eplanning-ui/project/2021616/510.

-For more information about this lease sale, please contact BLM Land Law Examiner Kerry Bishop at 505-954-2015.
-Persons who use a telecommunications device for the deaf (TDD) may call the Telecommunications Relay Service (TRS) at 7-1-1 to contact the above individual during normal business hours.
-The TRS is available 24 hours a day, 7 days a week, to leave a message or question with the above individual.
+For more information about this lease sale, contact BLM New Mexico Division of Minerals at (505) 954-2015.
+Persons who use a telecommunications device for the deaf (TDD) may call the Telecommunications Relay Service (TRS) at 7-1-1 to contact the Division of Minerals office during normal business hours.
+To leave a message or for questions, the TRS is available 24 hours a day, seven days a week.
 You will receive a reply during normal business hours.

 The National Fluid Lease Sale System includes information on current and upcoming BLM lease sales.